blog posts

 Teams of Developers

 Rust is proving to be a productive tool for collaborating among large teams of developers with varying levels of systems programming knowledge.
-Low-level code is prone to a variety of subtle bugs, which in most other languages can be caught only through extensive testing and careful code review by experienced developers.
-In Rust, the compiler plays a gatekeeper role by refusing to compile code with these elusive bugs, including concurrency bugs.
-By working alongside the compiler, the team can spend their time focusing on the program’s logic rather than chasing down bugs.
+Low-level code is prone to subtle bugs, which in most other languages can be caught only through extensive testing and careful code review by experienced developers.
+The compiler plays a gatekeeper role in Rust by refusing to compile code with these elusive bugs, including concurrency bugs.
+By working alongside the compiler, the team can focus on the program’s logic rather than chasing down bugs.

 Rust also brings contemporary developer tools to the systems programming world: